-Cash will continue to be received from mortgages redemptions.
-The mortgage loans are lifetime mortgages and will remain on balance sheet until the last customer has redeemed the loan advance.
+Cash will continue to be received from mortgage redemptions.
+The mortgage loans are lifetime mortgages and will remain on balance sheet until the last customer has redeemed its loan advance.
+However, as appreciation depends on housing prices, there is an element of uncertainty about how much appreciation share will be received.